-The responsibility for decisions on admission of individual children rests with the Governing Body.
+The responsibility for decisions on admission of individual children rests with the Governing Body (excepting those children with and EHCP).
 All applications will be considered equally against the criteria.
 Application forms may be completed at any time up until the closing date, but early completion does not ensure any priority, nor does completion of the form promise entry.